HtcAygll/CalendarApp/README.md

 }

+Screenshot is added.
+After tests are run, the screenshot will be created under regarding file.

-No much test cases were not added, intentionally.
+Note: No much test cases were not added, intentionally.
 There are some negative scenarios needs to be added but since we are focusing Automation test structure by using Appium rather than the manuel test cases, to avoid some time consuming few test cases have been added.